austinksmith/Hamsters.js/README.md

 Where dataType is: 'Int8' || 'Int16' || 'Int32' || 'Uint8' || 'Uint8Clamped' || 'Uint16' || 'Uint32' || 'Float32' || 'Float64'

-# Result Caching
+# Result Caching (Memoization)

 To obtain the best performance possible version 2.2 supports an optional result caching option, if you know you will be performing the same calculation numerous times enabling cache mode can result in a big performance boost as it will pull the result from cache instead of recalculating the output.
 This cache mode makes use of session storage and is limited to roughly 5MB of space depending on the browser used.
 The library will attempt to cache as many previous runs as possible and will only clear out past results in the event that session storage is full.
 Not all outputs can be cached as they may be too large so this is disabled by default.
-Your mileage may vary.
+However version 2.3 introduces hashing of the input values instead of storing both the input and output, this change roughly doubles the space for memoization making this much more viable.

 You may enable cache mode by setting